dbwebb-se/mvc/example/phpunit/README.md

 * Remove the Makefile and use only composer
 * Run individual testfile
 * Run individual testcase
+* Fixtures, test doubles?

 -->

 Prerequisite
 -----------------------------------

-You have PHP 8.0 or above.
+You have PHP 8.1 or above (supported by PHPUnit 10).

 You have composer installed.